ttlion/sdtDBN/README.md

 java -jar sdtDBN_v0_0_1.jar -fromFile someSavedDBN.txt -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1
 ```

-the program will present the sdtDBN stored in the file someSavedDBN.txt, ignoring the remaining arguments.
+the program will present the sdtDBN stored in the file **someSavedDBN.txt**, ignoring the remaining arguments.

 This generalizes to situations where inference is made.
-For example, if there is an sdtDBN saved in someSavedDBN.txt which is different from the sdtDBN of [Example 1][ex1], then, by running
+For example, if there is an sdtDBN saved in **someSavedDBN.txt** different from the sdtDBN of [Example 1][ex1], then, by running

 ```
 java -jar sdtDBN_v0_0_1.jar -fromFile someSavedDBN.txt -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1 -obs example2_dynamic_inf.csv -obsStatic example2_static_inf.csv -inf example2_infVars.csv -infFmt mostProb -t 5
 ```

 the output would not be the same as the output of [Example 4][ex4].
-Because the **-fromFile** argument is given, the program reads the sdtDBN stored in the file someSavedDBN.txt, thus ignoring the arguments **-i**, **-is**, **-p**, **-s**, **-m** and **-b**, as these arguments are relative to sdtDBN structure and parameter learning.
+Because the **-fromFile** argument is given, the program reads the sdtDBN stored in the file **someSavedDBN.txt**, thus ignoring the arguments **-i**, **-is**, **-p**, **-s**, **-m** and **-b**, as these arguments are relative to sdtDBN structure and parameter learning.

-### Example 6: Learning an sdtDBN with restrictions
+## Example 6: Learning an sdtDBN with restrictions
 [ex6]: #example-6-learning-an-sdtdbn-with-restrictions

 This example demonstrates how to introduce constraints in the network structure when learning an sdtDBN from input data.

 The files used for this example are the following:

-- [example6_dynamic.csv](example6_dynamic.csv): The file with dynamic attributes for learning;
+- [example6_dynamic.csv](example6_dynamic.csv): File with dynamic attributes for learning;
-- [example6_static.csv](example6_static.csv): The file with static attributes for learning;
+- [example6_static.csv](example6_static.csv): File with static attributes for learning;
-- [example6_mandatory_dynPast.csv](example6_mandatory_dynPast.csv): The file specifying, for any desired node of the sdtDBN, the nodes that must be its parents from previous timesteps;
+- [example6_mandatory_dynPast.csv](example6_mandatory_dynPast.csv): File specifying, for any desired node of the sdtDBN, the nodes that must be its parents from previous timesteps;
-- [example6_mandatory_dynSame.csv](example6_mandatory_dynSame.csv): The file specifying, for any desired node of the sdtDBN, the nodes that must be its parents from the same timestep;
+- [example6_mandatory_dynSame.csv](example6_mandatory_dynSame.csv): File specifying, for any desired node of the sdtDBN, the nodes that must be its parents from the same timestep;
-- [example6_mandatory_static.csv](example6_mandatory_static.csv): The file specifying, for any desired node of the sdtDBN, the nodes that must be its static parents;
+- [example6_mandatory_static.csv](example6_mandatory_static.csv): File specifying, for any desired node of the sdtDBN, the nodes that must be its static parents;
-- [example6_forbidden_dynPast.csv](example6_forbidden_dynPast.csv): The file specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from previous timesteps;
+- [example6_forbidden_dynPast.csv](example6_forbidden_dynPast.csv): File specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from previous timesteps;
-- [example6_forbidden_dynSame.csv](example6_forbidden_dynSame.csv): The file specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from the same timestep;
+- [example6_forbidden_dynSame.csv](example6_forbidden_dynSame.csv): File specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from the same timestep;
-- [example6_forbidden_static.csv](example6_forbidden_static.csv): The file specifying, for any desired node of the sdtDBN, the nodes that cannot be its static parents;
+- [example6_forbidden_static.csv](example6_forbidden_static.csv): File specifying, for any desired node of the sdtDBN, the nodes that cannot be its static parents;

-Using the observations from [example6_dynamic.csv](example6_dynamic.csv) and [example6_static.csv](example6_static.csv), the following command should be run to learn a non-stationary sdtDBN with Markov lag of 2, a maximum per node of 2 parents from previous timesteps and a maximum per node of 2 static parents:
+Using the observations from [example6_dynamic.csv](example6_dynamic.csv) and [example6_static.csv](example6_static.csv), the following command can be run to learn a non-stationary sdtDBN with Markov lag of 2, a maximum per node of 2 parents from previous timesteps and a maximum per node of 2 static parents:

 ```
 java -jar sdtDBN_v0_0_1.jar -i example6_dynamic.csv -is example6_static.csv -sp -p 2 -s ll -m 2 -b 2 -ns
 ```

-The sdtDBN obtained is:
+The obtained sdtDBN when running the previous command is:

 ```
 -----------------